Path to connected future clear at crowded tech show

 Among the technologies that drummed up the most buzz at the show were the Tobii, on which users play games and scroll around screens by just blinking and glancing; and the "Tagg" app that texts or emails you should your pet wander outside a self-defined area.

-Samsung's (005930.KS) 5.3-inch screen "phablet" -- the Galaxy Note phone-cum-tablet -- also drew debate about whether there is room for a miniature tablet to compete with the 11-inch Apple Inc (AAPL.O) iPad.
+Samsung's 5.3-inch screen "phablet" -- the Galaxy Note phone-cum-tablet -- also drew debate about whether there is room for a miniature tablet to compete with the 11-inch Apple iPad.

 More advances were heralded at the show.
-Chipmaker Intel Corp (INTC.O) announced it would team up with Nuance (NUAN.O) to build voice-command capabilities into its new laptops starting this year.
-Microsoft Corp (MSFT.O) promised that a commercial application of its Kinect system -- which allows you to play Xbox games just by waving your hands and feet -- will be available for PCs from next month.
+Chipmaker Intel announced it would team up with Nuance to build voice-command capabilities into its new laptops starting this year.
+Microsoft promised that a commercial application of its Kinect system -- which allows you to play Xbox games just by waving your hands and feet -- will be available for PCs from next month.

 MOBILE GOES MAINSTREAM